itumanen/kd_tree/README.txt

 - TODO:
 	* add rtimer code to makefile + use to compute the run time of KD tree construction
 	* To use less space, declare enum using chars instead of ints
-	* Error messages for assert?
+	* Error messages for assert?  -- less important
 	* MAIN FILE!!! look at previous projects
-	* test code on small inputs + compare results by hand
 	* PRINT TREE METHOD
-	* make sure all array names are correct in recursive function
+	* depth value is wrong........
-- Known Bugs:
+- Known Bugs (and "bugs"):
-	* setting height during recursive calls could yield incorrect results - thus this isn't done on the fly, but before exiting the constructor
+	* setting height during recursive calls originally yielded incorrect results – this isn't a real bug anymore, but the extra computeHeight() is still called at the end of constructor as a sanity check even though it's redundant
-	* if number of points is odd, the right-side array needs to be allocated one space more

 PART II: VISUALIZE TREE LIKE A MONDRIAN PAINTING